This post has been updated as of September 2020.

 - End the separation and divorce

-Benefits to Therapeutic Separation
+Benefits of Therapeutic Separation

 The power of a therapeutic separation lies in the growth process.
 When couples get to this place, it’s obvious the marriage isn’t working.
 Once you add sex or porn addiction into the mix, it’s helpful to have a professional who is experienced in sex addiction recovery, betrayal trauma recovery, and therapeutic separation.